uliska/scheme-book/scheme/expressions.md

 ABORT: (misc-error)
 ```

 Oh, what is wrong here?
-We have a list with three elements, and Scheme will try
+We have a list with three elements, and again Scheme
-to take the first element as a procedure.
-But `1` is a number and not a
+will try to take the first element as a procedure.
+But `1` is a number and not
-procedure, therefore the application must fail.
+a procedure, therefore the application must fail.
 The list `(1 "2" 3.14)` is a
 list of three literals, an integer, a string, and a floating point number.
 We
 said that when evaluating lists the first element is expected to be a procedure,
 and we can easily check what Scheme thinks of these procedures when passed as